elliothha/MNISTDenoisingAutoencoder/README.md

 # MNISTDenoisingAutoencoder
 Implementation of a simple CNN architecture for use in a denoising autoencoder for MNIST images corrupted with a Gaussian blur from the PyPI [image corruptions](https://pypi.org/project/imagecorruptions/#description) library.
 The MNIST training images were further split into 4:1 training and validation sets.
 After training and validation, the model was evaluated on the testing set.
-All training and testing was done in a Jupyter notebook.
+All training and testing was done in a Jupyter notebook with PyTorch.

 ## Hyperparameters
 - Batch size = 8